-5. Established lenses provide a tool to assist O&S members in work programming, to sift suggestions for work into a realistic annual plan for each committee and to provide an angle by which to approach scrutiny topics.
+7. Established lenses for each O&S committee provide a tool to assist O&S members in work programming, to sift suggestions for work and to provide an angle by which to approach scrutiny topics.
 The lens should be referred to throughout the year as arising suggestions for work are made.
-The establishment of a lens does not preclude the Committee from using the full extent of its scrutiny powers where appropriate.
+The establishment of a lens does not preclude the committee from using the full extent of its scrutiny powers where appropriate.